Thermal Conductivity Paper Database

 Thermal conduction through diamond – silicon heterostructures

 The thermal conductivity and thermal boundary resistance between ultrananocrystalline diamond (UNCD) and microcrystalline diamond (MCD) films on silicon wafers were evaluated.
 It was found that the MCD/Si composite wafers were more thermally conductive than the UNCD/Si wafers over the temperature range tested.
-It ...
+It was also found that in both types of composite wafer, the thermal conductivity increased with temperature in contrast to the decrease that is observed in ...

 Author(s): , , , ,